Bachata (music): 1960s: Trujillo's death and the spread of bachata music

 As studios began recording bachata music in the 1960s, bachata music listeners beyond the countryside were exposed to the music.
 Radio Guarachita, hosted by Radhamés Aracena in 1966, was the only radio station at the time that played and centered bachata music.
 Aracena broadcast popular bachata songs produced in the 60s and worked with bachateros to produce music.
-Listeners regarded Bachata music as a variant of bolero—the difference being that bachata music was guitar-based meanwhile bolero was not—since the term "bachata" still referred to impromptu parties.
+Listeners regarded Bachata music as a variant of bolero since the term "bachata" still referred to impromptu parties.

-Even though Bachata music began to spread, anti-bachata sentiment from Trujillo's rule continued into the 60's.
+Even though Bachata music began to spread, anti-bachata sentiment from Trujillo's rule continued into the 1960s.
 A campaign ensued to brand bachata in this negative light.
 Middle and upper-class Dominican society denounced bachata, calling bachata music a form of cultural backwardness.
 Bachata music had lyrics with sexual meaning or references, which was frowned upon by middle-upper-class Dominicans because bachateros did not have academic backgrounds.
 Since Bachata music was not widely accepted by society for its "vulgar and sensual" nature, middle and upper-class people refrained from listening and dancing to Bachata music to protect their reputation.
 They attached a negative connotation to the word bachata and used it as an insult to the music.

-1970-80s: The continual growth of bachata music
+1970s–1980s: The continual growth of bachata music

 The popularity of bachata music steadily rose during the 1970s and 1980s.

 In the 1970s, bachata music was hardly played on radio stations other than Radio Guarachita and unmentioned on television and in print.
 Bachateros were also barred from performing in upper-class venues.
 Bachateros were barred from performing in high society venues.
-Even so, many Bachateros performanced in bars, brothels, and small venues in poor city neighborhoods and el campo.
+Even so, many Bachateros performed in bars, brothels, and small venues in poor city neighborhoods and el campo.
 Bachata music became known as la musica de amargue, or bitter music, because it was still influenced by despair, sex, and hardship, which only fueled anti-bachata sentiment in middle-upper-class Dominican society.
 Despite its unofficial censorship, bachata remained widely popular, while orchestral merengue benefited from the country's major publicity outlets.

 By the 1980s, different styles of Bachata music began to appear.
 Blas Durán took la musica de amargue and "introduced musical innovations such as an electric rather than acoustic lead guitar, faster tempi, and multitrack recording."
 Durán was the first to record with electric guitar in his 1987 bachata-merengue song, "Mujeres hembras."
 Due to popular demand, more radio stations began playing bachata, and bachateros soon found themselves performing on television as well.
 Bachata style merengues, or guitar merengues, also began to appear.
-Other Dominican bachateros that emerged from this time period were Marino Perez and Leonardo Paniagua.
+Other Dominican bachateros that emerged from this time period were Marino Perez, Silvestre Peguero, and Leonardo Paniagua.
 Beyond the Dominican Republic, Dominican people continued to migrate outside the Dominican Republic years after Trujillo's death, carrying bachata music with them where they went such as New York City.